Jewish Holidays

 שמחת תורה / שמיני עצרת

-Hebrew Date: 22-23 Tishrei
+Hebrew Calendar: 22-23 Tishrei

-Gregorian Calander: Falls in October
+Gregorian Calendar: Falls in October

 Hanukkah